-In late 2013, BKW Energy Ltd announced that Mühleberg will stop power production at the end of 2019.
-The single 373 MWe boiling water reactor began operating in 1972.
-It will be the first Swiss NPP to be decommissioned.

-On 18.
-December 2015, BKW submitted the application documents (the decommissioning project) for the decommissioning of its NPP.
-The application comprises the main report detailing the decommissioning project's conceptual framework and three sub-reports: accident analyses and emergency protection measures; the environmental impact report; and the security report.
+In late 2013, BKW Energy Ltd announced that their Mühleberg plant will cease power operation at the end of 2019.
+The single unit 373 MWe boiling water reactor started operation in 1972.
+It finally ceased power operation on 20 December 2019 and it is the first commercial Swiss NPP to be decommissioned.
+In December 2015, BKW submitted the application documents for the decommissioning of its NPP.
+The application comprises the main report detailing the decommissioning project's conceptual framework and three subreports: accident analyses and emergency protection measures, the environmental impact report, and the security report.